VeeUye/play-date-frontend-final-project/README.md

 ## Concept

 Peer play is crucial for the social development of young children.
-But for many parents and guardians, managing the social diaries of their kids is yet another pressure on already on a mountain of other responsibilites.
+But for many parents and guardians, managing the social diaries of their kids is yet another pressure on a mountain of other responsibilites.

 Playdate makes it super easy for parents to connect with other parents for the purpose of arranging playdates, sleepovers, and other fun activities for their children.